Trump ‘engaged in an insurrection,’ judge says, but should remain on Colorado ballot – KION546

 “Regardless if Trump is on the ballot or not, he is a danger to American democracy,” Griswold said, adding that the former president’s allegations that the case was “somehow election interference is just the continuation of his lies to the American people about our democracy.”

-Griswold did not take a position in the case, but said that she expects the ruling will go through the appeals process, and that she will “follow whatever judicial decision is in place by the time that ballot certification happens” in the primary elections next year.
+Griswold did not take a position in the case, but said that she expects the ruling will go through the appeals process, and that she will “follow whatever judicial decision is in place” by the January deadline for her to certify which names will appear on Colorado’s GOP primary ballot.

+Trump lawyer Scott Gessler told CNN’s Kaitlan Collins he thought Wallace was “flat-out wrong” about the former president engaging in insurrection but praised her ultimate decision to keep him on the Colorado ballot.

+“We’re respectful that the judge made the right decision,” Gessler said on “The Source.”
+“I understand she threw a lot of shade on President Trump, and we’re not happy about that.
+And we disagree with it.
+But at the end of the day … she’s respecting the democratic processes.”

 Historic disqualification trial